The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 Targeting these foods diverts attention away from the dietary patterns that actually contribute to cardiovascular risk.

-What Actually Drives Diet-Related Cardiovascular Risk
+What Actually Causes Diet-Related Heart Disease Risk

 Heart disease is not driven by dietary cholesterol intake.
 It is driven by diet-induced metabolic stress.